samyonr/memcached-1.4.24_RDMA/memcached_benchmark/memcached_client/README.md

 Known Issues:
 - The code can't run without failover.
 Although failover is the purpose of the current client, an option to disable this feature and act as the normal benchmark should be added.
 - Events are only added (after a server goes down) and never deleted.
 Therefore the benchmark is not really scalable.
 To solve the issue deletion of the events should be added after a minute in case a server went down (or after many 'empty' events happened).
 The reason the events are not deleted immediately is because there are always some events in the queue that should be handled before the deletion.
-- 'fget' does not work correctly, therefore all the while-loops that read the files where commented out.
 - In order of failover to work, all connections must TX at least once before server goes down.
 - "total misses" is always 0
 - There is a lot of logs during reconnection.